todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 | uint8_t | uint32_t |

 - **address**
-    - address of chassis Grove port is `0x57`
+    - address of the device

 - **data**
     - data read from port